gulsemayy/gulsemayy.github.io/_pages/teaching.md

 - Spring 2021
 - Spring 2020

 Several of these courses involved the coordination of multiple sections and several hundred students.
-During the COVID-19 period, I also developed online and flipped-learning materials for Calculus courses.

 ### Differential Equations

 **MAT 2062 — Differential Equations**